 Course instructors have over 40 years of experience as practicing safety engineering professionals.
 They will provide numerous experience-based insights during the course.

-This training course is available on request.
-Contact Melissa Emery or Heather Daniels at 256.327.3373 or email@example.com for information regarding availability.
+This training course is available by request for groups of five or more students.
+Contact Melissa Emery or Heather Daniels at email@example.com for information regarding availability.